sopra-fs23-group-23/werewolf-server/README.md

 -   `vscjava.vscode-spring-boot-dashboard`
 -   `vscjava.vscode-java-pack`

 **Note:** You'll need to build the project first with Gradle, just click on the `build` command in the _Gradle Tasks_ extension.
-Then check the _Spring Boot Dashboard_ extension if it already shows `soprafs23` and hit the play button to start the server.
+Then check the _Spring Boot Dashboard_ extension if it already shows `werewolf-server` and hit the play button to start the server.
 If it doesn't show up, restart VS Code and check again.

 ## Building with Gradle
 You can use the local Gradle Wrapper to build the application.